Caitlin Clark blocks Antonio Brown on social media after he made rude posts about her

 This isn’t the first time that Brown has sparked controversy.
 The Tampa Bay Buccaneers star stunned his coach and fellow teammates in January 2022 when he stripped to his bare chest and left the field during the third quarter of an NFL clash with the New York Jets.
 Brown’s contract with the Tampa Bay Buccaneers was officially terminated after that game.

-In 2022, Brown was faced with misdemeanor battery charges following an apparent domestic incident at a Tampa home in late November.
-A police report said Brown threw a shoe at a woman, attempted to evict her from the home and locked her out, after a verbal altercation.
+In 2022, Brown was faced with misdemeanor battery charges following an apparent domestic incident at a Tampa home.
+A police report said Brown threw a shoe at a woman, attempted to evict her from the home and locked her out, after a verbal altercation in November 2022.
 However, after a complete review of all available evidence, charges against him were dropped.

 “Based on the facts and circumstances known to both agencies from extensive on-scene interviews by law enforcement of the alleged victim, it was determined that probable cause existed to issue an arrest warrant on one count of misdemeanor first degree battery,” the Hillsborough County State Attorney’s Office said.